 Cade Hildreth: Thank you for this enlightening conversation and the honor of doing this interview.
 Congratulations on your successes so far with NiCord® and the NAM technology platform.
-I look forward to following Gamida Cell’s progress through 2016 and beyond.
+I look forward to following Gamida Cell’s future progress.

 BioInformant is the first and only market research firm to specialize in the stem cell industry.
 BioInformant research has been cited by the Wall Street Journal, Xconomy, and Vogue Magazine.
 Serving industry leaders that include GE Healthcare, Pfizer, and Goldman Sachs, BioInformant is your global leader in stem cell industry data.